simplesurance/baur/README.md

 To build baur run `make`.

 ## Dependencies
-- To make use of git specific functionality like using the `$GITCOMMIT` variable and `[Build.Input.GitFiles]` directive in config files,  the Git commandline tools must be installed and in one of the paths of the `$PATH` environment variable.
+- The git command lines tools are used to retrieve informations in a baur repository.
+The tools must be installed and be in one of the paths of the `$PATH` environment variable.

 ## Configuration
 1. Setup your PostgreSQL baur database